-Acronis True Image Home 2011 includes a wealth of sophisticated backup capabilities that would please even an IT professional.
+Acronis True Image Home 2012 includes a wealth of sophisticated backup capabilities that would please even an IT professional.
 They allow you to back up your disks (partitions), files, and e-mail.
 You can choose a backup feature that suits you most or use them all.
-The below sections describe the backup features in more detail.
+The sections below describe the backup features in more detail.

 The difference between file backups and disk/partition images 38

-Full, incremental and differential backups 39
+Full, incremental and differential backups 38

-Backing up partitions and disks 41
+Backing up partitions and disks 40

-Backing up files and folders 43
+Backing up files and folders 42

-Backing up e-mail 46
+Backing up e-mail 45

-Using Acronis Nonstop Backup 47
+Using Acronis Nonstop Backup 46

-Making reserve copies of your backups 53
+Making reserve copies of your backups 52

-Backup to various places 55
+Backup to various places 54

-Adding an existing backup to the list 56
+Adding an existing backup to the list 55

-Excluding items from backup 56
+Deleting backups and backup versions 55

-Backup options 57
+Backup options 56

 Validating backups 72

 Consolidating backup versions 73

-Cloning backup settings 75
+Cloning backup settings